 Which departments rely most on travel support?

-OR, cath lab, women’s services, radiology, and procedural areas often use travel staff to maintain consistent operations.
+OR, cath lab, women’s services, radiology, and procedural areas lean heavily on travel staff to stay on track.

 Partner With Junxion Med Staffing to Navigate Staffing Shortages